Opentrons/opentrons/CONTRIBUTING.md

 Our release process is still a work-in-progress.
 The app and API projects are currently versioned together to ensure interoperability.

-1. Ensure you have a buildroot release created in github with all the changes you want in this release, if any.
+1. Ensure you have a buildroot release created in GitHub with all the changes you want in this release, if any.
 If there are no buildroot changes, you don't have to create a new release; the last tag in buildroot is used for release builds.
 2. Checkout `edge` and make a release branch, without any new changes.
 The branch name should match `release_*` to make `make bump` usage easier and make it clear this is a release.